Robert Holden (politician)

-Robert F. Holden is an American professor, graphic designer, and the New York City Council member for the 30th district, representing the neighborhoods of Glendale, Maspeth, Middle Village, Ridgewood, and parts of Woodside and Woodhaven in the borough of Queens.
+Robert F. Holden (born October 12, 1951) is an American professor, graphic designer, and the New York City Council member for the 30th district, representing the neighborhoods of Glendale, Maspeth, Middle Village, Ridgewood, and parts of Woodside and Woodhaven in the borough of Queens.

 Early life and education

 Holden was raised in Maspeth, Queens.
 He earned an AAS from the New York City College of Technology, a BA from Queens College, and an MFA from Hunter College, all CUNY schools.

 Career

 Holden is a professional graphic designer and a professor of the same at the New York City College of Technology.

 Holden has also worked as an editor and art director for Juniper Berry magazine, and as a photojournalist published in newspapers and magazines in the United States and Europe.
 He has had his work exhibited at International Center of Photography, and other galleries.

 Holden has been a member of Queens Community Board 5 since 1988.

-In October 2022, Holden endorsed George Santos's candidacy for New York's 3rd congressional district in the U.S. House elections.